chrfin/IsolatedRazor/README.md

+## DEPRICATION NOTICE

+This project is no longer used by myself and thus not maintained anymore.
+Consider using https://github.com/sebastienros/fluid instead.

 # IsolatedRazor
 Offers a secure and isolated template rendering engine using the Razor syntax.
 This project is heavily based on [RazorEngine](https://github.com/Antaris/RazorEngine).